bordencodes/Waterpark-Bites/README.md

 ### **_Future Updates_**

-- [] add update feature for weekly specials or changes in price
+- [] add and update a feature for weekly specials or changes in price
+- [] add an order option on the site to select drinks, food, and dessert
+- [] remove delete button on all menu items
-- [] add water park theme related gifs
+- [] inlcude add and delete feature on order option
 - [] adapt for mobile version

 ---